biicode/docs/c++/examples/json11.rst

    $ bin/examples_json11_test

-As you can see with this library you can create json objects from string literals, standard collections and even custom classes in an easy way!
+As you can see, with this library you can create json objects from string literals, standard collections and even custom classes in an easy way!

 .. code-block:: bash